scherler/jenkins-plugin-site/README.md

 npm run lint
 ```

-You can use the --fix flag in this command and it will try to fix all
+You can use the command lint:fix and it will try to fix all
 offenses, whoever there maybe some more that you need to fix manually.

 Remember: